Body of missing Princeton University student has been found

 "Our hearts go out to her family, friends, and fellow students who knew and loved her," he wrote.

-Universe Ewunetie described his sister as a "precious, beautiful soul" who is a "great listener" and "cares about people beyond her."
+Ewunetie's brother Universe described his sister as a "precious, beautiful soul," a "great listener" and someone who "cares about people beyond her."

 Family members said they spoke to her roommates, who remembered her sleeping in her dorm room on Friday morning.

-Note: Correction: A previous version of this story misspelled Misrach Ewunetie's first name and Alexander Moravcsik's last name.
-A statement from Terrace Club leaders was incorrectly attributed to Moravcsik and has been updated.